 New research brings us closer to an answer.
 Scientists led by Andrew Huberman, an associate professor of neurobiology and ophthalmology at Stanford University School of Medicine in California, have found the brain circuits “responsible” for the decision to either fight or flee in the face of danger.

 Although the study was conducted in mice, the findings are relevant for humans.
 In fact, the results have important implications for understanding and managing post-traumatic stress disorder (PTSD), addiction, and phobias.

-Lindsey Salay is the first author of the paper, which has now been published in the journal Nature.
+Lindsey Salay is the first author of the paper, which has now been

 To examine the rodents’ response to a threat, Salay and team simulated the approach of a bird of prey and used the c-Fos neuronal marker to track the activity of the mice’s neurons.